AlciieBr/alciieUtils/readme.md

            *const **variable** = require("./utils/**functionname**.js")*

-template usage ==> variable(args)
+*template usage ==> variable(args)*

-      !!
       Notice that it is not necessary that you use the name of the constant/function the same as the one I used, however, I recommend doing it to avoid future errors, bugs or conflicts;